kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-04-dns-mgt-resource-ignored.md

 ---
-title: External DNS managagement - resource ignored by the controller
+title: External DNS managagement - Resource ignored by the controller
 ---

 ## Symptom